mpirun_chgm — run a MPIch/GM MPI program on a ParaStation MPI cluster

 Specifies the receive mode of the GM communication library.

-Possible values for mode
+Possible values for mode are

-or
+polling, blocking or

-.
-The default is polling
+hybrid.
+The default is polling.

 For a detailed description of the different receive modes please refer to the GM documentation.